christianpaquin/selective-disclosure/README.md

 ### Overview

 In addition to normal, always-disclosed claims, a set of selectively-disclosable claims can be encoded by the issuer into a `sdDigests` object in the JWT, containing the salted hash digests of the claims values.
 The corresponding pre-image data (the salts and claim values) are encoded in a `sdData` object in the JWS unprotected header.
 A verifier can validate the claim digests using the claim data; a user can hide some of these claims by deleting the corresponding `sdData` values, without affecting the JWS integrity.
-Since the hash digest of the (disclosed and hidden) claims are always visible to the relying parties, a strong digest derivation function can be used to prevent offline brute force attacks.
+Since the hash digest of the (disclosed and hidden) claims are always visible to the verifier, a strong digest derivation function can be used to prevent offline brute-force attacks to recover the hidden claims.

 ### Digest derivation function

 Various salted digest derivation functions (DDF) offer different levels of brute-force resistance.
-The supported functions must take a salt (byte array) and a claim value (UTF8 encoding of string value) and return a digest (byte array).
+The supported functions must take a salt (byte array) and a claim value (UTF8 encoding of string value (TODO: support other claim types)) and return a digest (byte array).
 Two DDF choices are currently available (TODO: specify/test more, e.g., hmac (as proposed in this [JWP PR](https://github.com/json-web-proofs/json-web-proofs/pull/48)), bcrypt, argon2):

 #### PBKDF2-HMAC-SHA256-310000

-This function uses the [PBKDF2](https://datatracker.ietf.org/doc/html/rfc2898) key derivation function on the salt and claim value, instantiated with HMAC-SHA256 with a 310,000 iteration count, returning a 32 byte digest, as recommended by [OWASP password storage cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).
+This function uses the [PBKDF2](https://datatracker.ietf.org/doc/html/rfc2898) key derivation function on the salt and claim value, instantiated with HMAC-SHA256 with a 310,000 iteration count, returning a 32 byte digest, as recommended by the [OWASP password storage cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).

 #### SHA256